CodePathFinalProject-InstantFeedback/InstantFeedbackFiles/README.md

 * Students and Professors login to the app.
 * Professors can add a course, and assignments within it.
 * Students can register for the available courses.
+* Professor and students can view their courses.
 * Students can provide a rating in five stars for all the added assignment.
 * Professors can see the feedback as the average number of stars for each assignment.